 Because especially with the Chinese market.
 There are often times many hurdles that you have to achieve.
 But, we have a wonderful group.
 This is led by a woman named, Annie Yim, who is based in our Hong Kong office.
 And also on the television side, and on the film side.
 A brilliant woman, Wendy Reeds, who is based in London.
 And they work very, very, closely together.
 And are always on the ground, in China, and making relationships, and talking.
 The thing is always I feel like I’m emphasizing the same point when I answered the first question.

 But, really it’s all about dedication and being in tune, and the sensitivity and dedication of being on the ground, in front of people, meeting people, talking about what they are looking for.
 And you know, listening is a big part of, I cannot underemphasize the importance of listening and communication.
 And figuring how we can work together.
-So, and lastly, Lionsgate because they have the supportive executive team, the executive team that’s very focused on the Chinese market.
+So, and lastly, Lionsgate because they have a supportive executive team, the executive team that’s very focused on the Chinese market.
 And very supportive of doing forging relationships.
 And doing innovative deals in the market.
 So, it all comes together quite nicely.

 Caryn: Tell us an obstacle that you encountered on a past project, and how did you overcome it?
 And what did you learn?